 Businesses using Xero often need to produce cashflow forecasts.
 This article reviews its Cash Flow capabilities compared to some Xero cash flow alternatives.

+Xero now includes recurring payments to bills and invoices which is one less thing to add manually but it still requires considerable effort.
 While the built-in forecast in Xero has improved in recent years, it still requires considerable manual intervention.
 However, there are three key situations when it comes to cash flow forecasting:

 - Daily and transactional forecasts to manage short-term cash flow for a business..

 - The bank or lender expects a full 3-way forecast for long-term planning.

 - A consolidated cash flow forecast to get a snap shot of a group of companies.

 Let’s explore some Xero Cash Flow Alternatives to find which will best suit the various situations.

 In the past, spreadsheets have been the primary tool used by accountants and businesses to create cashflow forecasts.
 There are various good reasons for using a spreadsheet:

 - You can do something quick and easy with a minimum level of skill;

 - There is someone in your team with highly advanced Excel skills who has the knowledge required to build a full 3-way forecast.